 - Carefully follow the instructions that come with your kit.
 Plenty of movement is critical, to prevent soil going mouldy.

 - Keep compost moist, by watering lightly a couple of times a week.

 - Harvest once mushrooms are at the size you prefer to eat and use.

 Follow our full guide below to homegrown mushrooms.

-Mushrooms are technically not a vegetable but a fungus, as we eat them as a vegetable people refer to them as such.
+Mushrooms are technically not a vegetable but a fungus, however as we eat them as veges so they are commonly called a vegetable.

 Growing them at home is fun and rewarding, it does take a bit of effort, and due to this it can be easier to harvest the ones that naturally appear in your garden or in the park.